Ellastone: Amenities

-The village lies at the southern end of the Limestone Way trail and has a public house, church and school.
+The village lies at the southern end of the Limestone Way trail and has a public house, and church.

 History

 Ellastone is situated close to the River Dove, on the border between Derbyshire and Staffordshire.
 The village can be traced back to Anglo-Saxon times in documentation and it features in the Domesday Book, where it is listed as Edelachestone and Elachestone.
 The Ellastone Parish Register (1907) records the variant spellings, to be found in early medieval manuscripts, as: "Edelachestone, Elachestone, Ethelaxton, Ethelaston, Adlaxton, Athelaxton, Adelachestone, Adalacheston, Edelestone."

-One of the village cottages was apparently once owned by William Cecil, the influential politician and confidant of Elizabeth I.

-The earliest part of the current parish church building of St. Peter's dates back to the 16th century, with the year 1586 displayed on the tower, but there has been a church on the site since at least 1163.
+The earliest part of the Church of St Peter dates back to the 16th century, with the year 1586 displayed on the tower, but there has been a church on the site since at least 1163.

-Ellastone was served by a railway station which was opened by the North Staffordshire Railway on the Ashbourne Line.
+Ellastone was served by an railway station which was opened by the North Staffordshire Railway on the Ashbourne Line.

 During World War II, the bridge over the River Dove was an important crossing point, guarded by two pill-boxes, one on each bank.
 Both are still visible today, however the box on the western side of the bridge is harder to spot but camouflage paint is still visible above the entrance.

-Ellastone Old Hall, for some time the Bromley Arms public house, dates from the seventeenth century and is situated close to the current pub, the Duncombe Arms.
+Ellastone Old House, for some time the Bromley Arms Inn, dates from the 18th century and is situated close to the current pub, the Duncombe Arms.